 The Vikings and their Longboats

 When most people picture the Vikings, they picture huge savages in horned helmets destroying entire villages for fun and profit.
-Naturally, the truth is little more complex than that.
+Naturally, the truth is a little more complex than that.
 Also, several of the myths surrounding the Vikings are simply incorrect.
 For example, Vikings didn’t wear horned helmets.
 They wore conical metal helmets that might have had designs hammered into them, but never had horns attached.
 Also, they weren’t necessarily savages.
-At least, they probably were not any more savage than other Europeans alive the same time.
+At least, they probably were not any more savage than other Europeans alive at the same time.

 The Vikings lived during an especially violent period in European history.
 Warfare was much more commonplace than it is now, and although Vikings certainly did there share of dirty deeds, they weren’t the only savages around.
 In his campaigns to Christianise the Saxons, for example, Charlemagne had 4,500 Saxon prisoners killed in one day in response to a rebellion.
 Charlemagne is often described as ‘wise’ and ‘kind’ by historians, so it seems that the pagan Vikings may have been the victims of a historical double standard.
 Vikings were not merely uneducated heathen thugs.
 They had an amazing culture with a rich set of myths and folklore, a love of poetry, and their own system of writing.